Gohla/pie/tutorial/src/2_incrementality/index.md

 Similarly, we can employ stamps for task dependencies as well by stamping the output of a task.

-To achieve incrementality, we will continue with these steps in the following chapters:
+To achieve incrementality, we will continue with these steps in the following sections:
 1) Extend `Context` with a method to *require a file*, enabling tasks to specify dynamic dependencies to files.
 2) Implement *file stamps* and *task output stamps*, and extend `Context` with methods to select *stampers*, enabling tasks to specify when a dependency is consistent.
 3) Implement *dynamic dependencies* and their *consistency checking*.